 Your income should be lower in retirement compared to when you are working.
 When you are working, you need money to fund your lifestyle and to save for retirement.
 Assuming a 30% Savings Rate, your income is 30% higher than your actual lifestyle spending needs.

 You are only using the income to fund your retirement lifestyle and don’t need extra money to save for retirement.
 Hence your income needs are lower in retirement.
+Make sure you run your retirement numbers using various free retirement calculators.

 Favorable Tax Treatment